dropdown menu icon

 Conditions & Treatments

-Urethral Stricture Disease in Chattanooga TN
+Urethral Stricture Disease Treatment in Chattanooga & East Ridge, TN

 What is Urethral Stricture Disease?

-Urethral Stricture Disease Chattanooga TNUrethral Stricture Disease is a narrowing of the urethra caused by injury, inflammation or infection that results in scarring.
-But in many cases there is no known cause.
-It causes reduced urine flow and more frequent urination.
-Urethral stricture can lead to urinary tract infections, prostatitis, urinary retention and kidney damage.
-Thus, this condition requires treatment.
-This condition affects both men and women, but is more common in men, especially men aged 55 and up.
+Urethral stricture disease affects both men and women, but is more common in men, especially men aged 55 and up.
 The incidence of urethral stricture is estimated at 6% of the U.S. male population.

 What Causes Urethral Stricture?

-Any trauma to the perineum or urethra that is significant enough to cause scarring can result in a urethral stricture.
-Scarring can occur after urologic procedures as well.
-It can also be caused by sexually transmitted infections that cause urethritis (inflammation of the urethra) and lichen sclerosis (a rare skin disease that typically affects the genitals and anal areas producing small white spots on the skin and thinning of the skin that results in scarring).
+Urethral stricture disease can be brought on by sexually transmitted infections that cause urethritis (inflammation of the urethra) and lichen sclerosis (a rare skin disease that typically affects the genitals and anal areas, producing small white spots on the skin and thinning of the skin that results in scarring).
 Lichen sclerosis may also be referred to as BXO or balanitis xerotica obliterans.

 Symptoms of Urethral Stricture Disease

-• Lower urinary tract symptoms like urinary frequency, urgency, poor urine stream, dribbling, incomplete voiding and blood in the urine
+• Lower urinary tract symptoms like urinary frequency, urgency, poor urine stream, dribbling, incomplete voiding, and blood in the urine

-• Urinary tract infections
+• Frequent urinary tract infections

 • Urinary retention